Click on the image above to download a pdf

 STANDARDS

 Polymer scientists were also the authors of ASTM D6954 and BS 8472 the standards for plastics which biodegrade in the open environment by a combination of oxidation and microbial activity.
-See the evidence of one of the authors of ASTM D6954 to the UK Government.
-He explains why it contains a caveat recognising that laboratory environments are isolated, unlike the dynamic natural environment – in which degradation and therefore biodegradation is likely to proceed more quickly.

-ASTM D6400 and EN13432 are designed for biodegradation in the special conditions found in a composting facility and are not therefore relevant to biodegradation in the open environment.
+By contrast, ASTM D6400 and EN13432 are designed for biodegradation in the special conditions found in a composting facility and are not therefore relevant to biodegradation in the open environment.
 Those Standards do not require testing of compostable plastic in a compost heap and ASTM D6954 does not require testing for biodegradation in a field or in the ocean, which would be impossible because the degraded material would be lost and the carbon-evolution could not be measured.
-In both cases the plastics are tested in a laboratory according to standards designed by scientists to replicate the conditions in which they are intended to biodegrade.
-All of these standards also require eco-toxicity testing to ensure that they will be safe in the environment.

 DEFINITIONS